Greater Katy: Private schools

 Prior to the opening of Epiphany of the Lord, the closest area Catholic grade school was John Paul II Catholic School in the Energy Corridor area in Houston.

 As of 2019 The Village School in the Energy Corridor area has two bus services to Greater Katy, with one to Cinco Ranch.
 In addition the Awty International School in Spring Branch, which has the Houston area's French international school, maintains a bus service to Greater Katy.

 Higher education

 Katy ISD is in the service area of the Houston City College System.
 HCC Northwest College operates the Katy Campus.

 Additionally, areas in Waller County are in the service area for Blinn College.

+Cy-Fair ISD areas are in the service area of Lone Star College.

 Public libraries

 Harris County Public Library operates the Katy Library in the City of Katy.

 Greater Katy is served by the Fort Bend County Libraries Cinco Ranch Branch Library is in Cinco Ranch, south of Katy.
 The HCPL Maud Smith Marks Branch Library is in unincorporated Harris County, east of Katy.